Use a Bartering System to Get More Clients

 There are literally thousands of bartering services around the nation – some better, some worse – that help business owners exchange their products and services for barter-dollars (different barter companies call this different names).

 What is Barter?

-Barter is simply the exchange of goods or services for other goods or services, usually with no money exchange involved (though thre are instances where certain percentage of the exchange is provided in barter and the rest in cash).
+Barter is simply the exchange of goods or services for other goods or services, usually with no money exchange involved (though there are instances where a certain percentage of the exchange is provided in barter and the rest in cash).

 How does a Barter Club Work?

 Nothing is free, of course.
 There is usually a (one-time) sign-up fee of $250 to $1000 dollars + a certain percentage of your sales.
 NuBarter, I believe charges 3% off every transaction.
 I suggest staying away from the companies that charge more than $500 sign-up fee AND especially from the companies that charge a high annual fee (nuBarter does not have an annual fee).